jonasgwt/ChargeEV/README.md

 ## Changes from initial plan

 <p>While we initially wanted to use our backend with MySQL, we found that Firebase suited our backend better as it allowed for user authentication and also data storage </p>
+We also decided to add a telegram bot to value add to our product.
+The FAQ were generated from feedback during our initial round of UAT

 <p align="right">(<a href="#top">back to top</a>)</p>